-Our articles of association generally require that, except as noted below, virtually all disputes (i) between a shareholder in such capacity and us and/or our directors, arising out of or in connection with our articles of association or otherwise; (ii) so far as permitted by law, between us and any of our directors in their capacities as such or as our employees, including all claims made by us or on our behalf against our directors; (iii) between a shareholder in such capacity and our professional service providers (which could include our auditors, legal counsel, bankers and ADR depositaries); and (iv) between us and our professional service providers arising in connection with any claim within the scope of (iii) above, shall be exclusively and finally resolved by arbitration in The Hague, The Netherlands under the Rules of Arbitration of the International Chamber of Commerce ("ICC"), as amended from time to time.
-This would include all disputes arising under U.K., Dutch or U.S. law (including securities laws), or under any other law, between parties covered by the arbitration provision.
-Accordingly, the ability of shareholders to obtain monetary or other relief, including in respect of securities law claims, may be determined in accordance with these provisions, and the ability of shareholders to obtain monetary or other relief may therefore be limited and/or their cost of seeking and obtaining recoveries in a dispute increased.
+Our articles of association require that all disputes (i) between a shareholder in its capacity as such and us or any of our subsidiaries or any of our or our subsidiaries' directors or former directors arising out of or in connection with our articles of association or otherwise, and (ii) to the fullest extent permitted by law, between us or our subsidiaries and any of our or our subsidiaries' directors or former directors, including all claims made by us or any of our subsidiaries or on our behalf or on behalf of any of our subsidiaries against any such director, and (iii) between a shareholder in its capacity as such and any of our professional service providers (which could include our auditors, legal counsel, bankers and ADR depositaries) that have agreed with us to be bound by the arbitration and exclusive jurisdiction provisions of our articles of association, and (iv) between us and our professional service providers arising in connection with any claim under (iii) above, shall be exclusively and finally resolved by arbitration in The Hague, The Netherlands under the Rules of Arbitration of the International Chamber of Commerce ("ICC").
+This would include all disputes arising under UK, Dutch or U.S. law (including securities laws) between covered parties.
+Our articles will also provide that if the arbitration provision is held for any reason by a court or other competent authority in any jurisdiction to be invalid or unenforceable in any particular dispute in that jurisdiction, the dispute may only be brought in the courts of England and Wales.
+These provisions may affect the ability of shareholders to obtain monetary or other relief, including for claims arising under U.S. securities and other laws and may increase the cost of seeking and obtaining recoveries in any dispute.